browserengineering/book/book/scripts.md

 ```

 But even though we tell the user that their comment is too long the
 user can submit the guest book entry anyway.
 Oops!
+Let's fix that.

 Event defaults
 ==============